CrossLangNV/C4C_term_extraction/README.md

 input_json['language']="en"
 ```

-Both `http://localhost:5001/extract_terms` and `http://localhost:5001/chunking` will return a json containing a "cas_content" and the "language" field.
+Both `http://localhost:5001/extract_terms` and `http://localhost:5001/chunking` will return a json containing a "cas_content" and "language" field.
 The "cas_content" is a UIMA CAS object, encoded in base64.

 In Python this base64 encoded UIMA CAS object can be decoded via: